imvinayak32/namaste-js-notes/notes/season-1/lecture-12.md

 let a = 100;
 outest()("Hello There")(); // 10 20 "Hello There"
 ```
 **Ans**: Still the same output, the inner function will have reference to inner a, so conflicting name won't matter here.
-If it wouldn't have find a inside outer function then it would have went more outer to find a and thus have printed 100.
-So, it try to resolve variable in scope chain and if a wouldn't have been found it would have given reference error.
+If it wouldn't have find 'a' in outer function then it would have went more outer to find 'a' in global scope and thus have printed 100.
+So, it try to resolve variable in scope chain and if 'a' wouldn't have been found it would have given reference error.

 ### Q7: Advantage of Closure?
   * Module Design Pattern